wpmetabox/docsv2/docs/fields/text.md

 Name | Key | Description
 --- | --- | ---
 Placeholder | `placeholder` | Placeholder for the input.
 Optional.
 Size of the input box | `size` | Size of the input box.
-Optional.
-Default 30.
 Without this setting, the input box is full-width.
 Prepend text | `prepend`|Prepend text for the input.
 The prepended text should be considered as an informative label.
 It's not saved in the database with the input value.
 Append text | `append`|Append text for the input.
 The appended text should be considered as an informative label.
 It's not saved in the database with the input value.
 Predefined values | `datalist` | Predefined values that users can select from (users still can enter text if they want).
 If you use code, this parameter has the following sub-parameters<br />- `id`: ID of the div that stores the options.
 Usually not used and auto-generated as `{$field['id']_list`.
 Useful if you have several inputs with same datalist.<br />- `options`: Array of predefined values to select from.